cegan09/WLED-Weather-Lamp/README.md

 NodeRed and MQTT Server
 There are many ways to implement these portions.
 The easiest is to simply install both on a raspberry pi.
-I have used Mosquitto Broker for MQTT, the installation documentation can be found here - https://mosquitto.org/ .
+I have used Mosquitto Broker for MQTT, the installation documentation can be found here - https://mosquitto.org/ or here for a raspberry Pi specific tutorial https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/.
 Be sure to set a static IP for your MQTT server.
 Nodered installation instructions for the raspberry pi are here - https://nodered.org/docs/getting-started/raspberrypi .
 Be sure to set a static IP for your NodeRed Server (this will be the same as the MQTT server if both are on the same device, but you do not have to have them on the same device).

+Once Node Red is installed you will need to install some initial nodes.
+From the upper right menu, select "manage palette" and then go to the install tab.
+Search for "node-red-contrib-color-convert" and install.
+Additionally you may install the "node-red-dashboard" nodes which will allow you to build a web dashboard to send the weather data to (not covered in this project).

 Copy the NodeRed Flow code from the flow.txt file and paste it into the nodered import window to setup the flows.